Byron–Bergen Central School District

 Byron–Bergen Central School District is a school district in Bergen, New York.
 Mr. Patrick McGee is the superintendent.
 The district operates two schools: Byron-Bergen Junior-Senior High School and Byron-Bergen Elementary School.
-The Roman attends.

 History

 Founded in 1955, it is the combination of two school districts in Byron and Bergen, small towns in western New York State.
 The District encompasses 77 square miles in a rural, agricultural area.